-The City shall administer the Program on behalf of the City and HBCRA.
-The Program's Grant Monitor (monitor) shall conduct a monitoring visit during the first quarter to provide technical assistance (if needed) and ensure that grantees are in compliance with the Grant Agreement.
-In preparation for the monitoring visit, the monitor will review all written data on file for the Grantee, such as application for funding, written agreement and amendments, reporting requirements, documentation of previous monitoring and copies of audits (if applicable).
+The City shall conduct a site monitoring visit during the first quarter to provide technical assistance (if needed) and ensure that grantees are in compliance with the Grant Agreement.
+Thereafter, monitoring will be conducted during the third quarter of program operations or within 30 days prior to completion of the program (whichever comes first).
+The monitoring is conducted by a Consultant/Monitor hired by the City.
+In preparation for the monitoring visit, the monitor will review all written data on file for the Grantee, such as application for City funding, written agreement and amendments, reporting requirements, documentation of previous monitoring, and copies of audits (if applicable).

 During the actual visit, the monitor will conduct a review of the Grantee's files to ensure they comply with all regulations governing their administrative, financial and programmatic operations and that they are achieving their performance objectives within schedule and budget.
-Grantee shall provide, upon request, copies of all financial and other documentation to substantiate any grant funding provided to grantee by the City.
-A clear written record of the on-site visit is kept by using a monitoring checklist.
+A clear written record of the on-site visit is kept by using a monitoring tool.
 The assigned monitor will fill out the form during the visit.

 At the end of the visit, the monitor concludes the visit by reviewing the tentative conclusions from the monitoring.
-Once the on-site visit is completed, the monitor shall email a copy of the checklist and results of the visit.
+Once the on-site visit is completed, the monitor shall email a copy of the monitoring tool and results of the visit.